Process multiple spectra; write outputs under results/

 Troubleshooting

-• “Out of memory” on large batches: narrow the type range or run in smaller batches
+• “Out of memory” on large batches: narrow the type range, reduce --workers, or run smaller batches

 See also